-Nobel Prize 1913: Vaccines Containing Food Proteins Trigger Deadly Food Allergies
+Nobel Prize 1913: Vaccines Containing Food Proteins May Trigger Food Allergies

 I am in favour of well designed vaccines.
 Vaccines when properly designed can prevent disease.
 Poorly designed vaccines containing food protein have been linked to the creation of food allergies.
 The following facts show that this was known as early as 1904 by medical researcher Charles Richet.